Automation Contract

 - direct-installer installs (

-installMethod: "installer") self-update in place after downloading the GitHub release archive and verifying it againstchecksums.txt - package-manager installs return
+installMethod: "installer") self-update in place after downloading the GitHub release archive and verifying it againstchecksums.txt - archive prefix is version-aware:

 status: "manual"with the owning package-manager command; agents should run that command only after user approval unknownmeans the CLI could not verify the install channel, usually because the binary is a development/test build